 In 2017, we joined the Hardin County Farmers’ Market, selling USDA processed lamb and a new adventure: Microgreens

-In 2020, we added goats, a commercial full-Nigerian Dwarf and Nigerian Dwarf/Alpine goats, and a soap-making operation.
+In 2020, we added a commercial full-Nigerian Dwarf and Nigerian Dwarf/Alpine goats, as well as a soap-making operation.
 In addition to that, we partner with Cedar Valley Farms to sell their pork, as well as Prayer Mountain to sell their mushrooms.

 So much for just a couple of alpacas and a dog, huh?